 When you go visit your loved one at the nursing home, ask questions if a valuable item is no longer in the room.
 In particular, you should notice if any jewelry or important mementos have gone missing.
-If the senior has trouble answering the question, then you need to dig deeper, because it could be a sign a caretaken has stolen something.
+If the senior has trouble answering the question it could be a sign a caretaker has stolen something.

 Sudden alterations in the senior’s mood

 A senior may not experience physical abuse, but financial abuse can still be similarly harmful.
 A senior who seems more anxious or nervous, especially around the caretaker, may have something she or he is afraid to say.